 There is no statutory equivalent to these powers for board directors.
 This does not mean that there are not duties applicable to directors, but they are not expressly prescribed by statute and so are derived from the common law.

+Note that duties may sometimes come into conflict.
 In Schlenker v.
 Torgrimson, the B.C.
 Supreme Court held that trustees of the local trust committee of the Islands Trust were in a pecuniary conflict of interest in participating in a matter that involved societies of which they were directors as their duties to both the local government and the societies were distinct.